The Ultimate Guide to Museums in Charlotte

 Charlotte Museum of History

-In the permanent Backcountry Gallery, learn what life was like here centuries ago for residents—including the Catawba Nation, European immigrants and African Americans—through housing replicas, artifacts, maps and historic exhibits.
+Learn what life was like in the Charlotte region centuries ago for residents, including the Catawba Nation, European immigrants and African Americans, through exhibits such as the 1774 Alexander Homesite and Siloam School.
 Rotating exhibits celebrate other unique perspectives of Charlotte's history.

 Gaston County Museum